 HOMEMADE CORN TORTILLAS

-NEED: Tortilla Press (we got ours at an estate sale for 3 bucks, but if you prefer a new one, try: www.amazon.com)
+NEED: Tortilla Press.
+We got ours at an estate sale for 3 bucks, but if you prefer a new one, look for something like this: www.amazon.com) at your local kitchen supply store.

 2 cups of Masa Harina